 sd_journal_seek_head, sd_journal_seek_tail, sd_journal_seek_monotonic_usec, sd_journal_seek_realtime_usec, sd_journal_seek_cursor — Seek to a position in the journal

-sd_journal_seek_head() seeks to the beginning of the journal, i.e. the oldest
+sd_journal_seek_head() seeks to the beginning of the journal, i.e. to the

-sd_journal_seek_tail() may be used to seek to the end of the journal, i.e. the most
+sd_journal_seek_tail() may be used to seek to the end of the

-seeks to the entry with the specified
+sd_journal_seek_monotonic_usec() seeks to a position with the specified

-seeks to the entry with the specified
+sd_journal_seek_realtime_usec() seeks to a position with the specified

-sd_journal_seek_cursor() seeks to the entry located at the specified cursor
+sd_journal_seek_cursor() seeks to the position at the specified cursor

 string.
 For details on cursors, see

 Note that these calls do not actually make any entry the new current entry, this needs to be done in a separate step with a subsequent sd_journal_next(3) invocation (or a similar call).
-Only then, entry data may be retrieved via sd_journal_get_data(3).
+Only then, entry data may be retrieved via sd_journal_get_data(3) or an entry cursor be retrieved via sd_journal_get_cursor(3).
 If no entry exists that matches exactly the specified seek address, the next closest is sought to.
 If sd_journal_next(3) is used, the closest following entry will be sought to, if sd_journal_previous(3) is used the closest preceding entry is sought to.